Source code for pymunk.shapes

 @property def radius(self) -> float: """The radius of the poly shape.
 Extends the poly in all directions with the given radius. """ return cp.cpPolyShapeGetRadius(self._shape)

-[docs] @staticmethod def create_box( body: Optional["Body"], size: Tuple[float, float] = (10, 10), radius: float = 0 ) -> "Poly": """Convenience function to create a box given a width and height.
+[docs] @staticmethod def create_box( body: Optional["Body"], size: tuple[float, float] = (10, 10), radius: float = 0 ) -> "Poly": """Convenience function to create a box with given width and height.
 The boxes will always be centered at the center of gravity of the body you are attaching them to.
 If you want to create an off-center box, you will need to use the normal constructor Poly(...).
 Adding a small radius will bevel the corners and can significantly reduce problems where the box gets stuck on seams in your geometry. :param Body body: The body to attach the poly to :param size: Size of the box as (width, height) :type size: (`float, float`) :param float radius: Radius of poly :rtype: :py:class:`Poly` """ self = Poly.__new__(Poly) body_body = ffi.NULL if body is None else body._body _shape = cp.cpBoxShapeNew(body_body, size[0], size[1], radius) self._init(body, _shape) return self

 [docs] @staticmethod def create_box_bb(body: Optional["Body"], bb: BB, radius: float = 0) -> "Poly": """Convenience function to create a box shape from a :py:class:`BB`.
 The boxes will always be centered at the center of gravity of the body you are attaching them to.
 If you want to create an off-center box, you will need to use the normal constructor Poly(..).
 Adding a small radius will bevel the corners and can significantly reduce problems where the box gets stuck on seams in your geometry. :param Body body: The body to attach the poly to :param BB bb: Size of the box :param float radius: Radius of poly :rtype: :py:class:`Poly` """ self = Poly.__new__(Poly) body_body = ffi.NULL if body is None else body._body _shape = cp.cpBoxShapeNew2(body_body, bb, radius) self._init(body, _shape) return self

-[docs] def get_vertices(self) -> List[Vec2d]: """Get the vertices in local coordinates for the polygon If you need the vertices in world coordinates then the vertices can be transformed by adding the body position and each vertex rotated by the body rotation in the following way:: >>> import pymunk >>> b = pymunk.Body() >>> b.position = 1,2 >>> b.angle = 0.5 >>> shape = pymunk.Poly(b, [(0,0), (10,0), (10,10)]) >>> for v in shape.get_vertices(): ... x,y = v.rotated(shape.body.angle) + shape.body.position ... (int(x), int(y)) (1, 2) (9, 6) (4, 15) :return: The vertices in local coords :rtype: [:py:class:`Vec2d`] """ verts = [] l = cp.cpPolyShapeGetCount(self._shape) for i in range(l): v = cp.cpPolyShapeGetVert(self._shape, i) verts.append(Vec2d(v.x, v.y)) return verts
+[docs] def get_vertices(self) -> list[Vec2d]: """Get the vertices in local coordinates for the polygon.
+If you need the vertices in world coordinates then the vertices can be transformed by adding the body position and each vertex rotated by the body rotation in the following way:: >>> import pymunk >>> b = pymunk.Body() >>> b.position = 1,2 >>> b.angle = 0.5 >>> shape = pymunk.Poly(b, [(0,0), (10,0), (10,10)]) >>> for v in shape.get_vertices(): ... x,y = v.rotated(shape.body.angle) + shape.body.position ... (int(x), int(y)) (1, 2) (9, 6) (4, 15) :return: The vertices in local coords :rtype: [:py:class:`Vec2d`] """ verts = [] lines = cp.cpPolyShapeGetCount(self._shape) for i in range(lines): v = cp.cpPolyShapeGetVert(self._shape, i) verts.append(Vec2d(v.x, v.y)) return verts

-[docs] def unsafe_set_vertices( self, vertices: Sequence[Tuple[float, float]], transform: Optional[Transform] = None, ) -> None: """Unsafe set the vertices of the poly. .. note:: This change is only picked up as a change to the position of the shape's surface, but not it's velocity.
+[docs] def unsafe_set_vertices( self, vertices: Sequence[tuple[float, float]], transform: Optional[Transform] = None, ) -> None: """Unsafe set the vertices of the poly. .. note:: This change is only picked up as a change to the position of the shape's surface, but not it's velocity.
 Changing it will not result in realistic physical behavior.
 Only use if you know what you are doing! """ if transform is None: cp.cpPolyShapeSetVertsRaw(self._shape, len(vertices), vertices) return cp.cpPolyShapeSetVerts(self._shape, len(vertices), vertices, transform)

-def __getstate__(self) -> _State: """Return the state of this object This method allows the usage of the :mod:`copy` and :mod:`pickle` modules with this class. """ d = super(Poly, self).__getstate__() d["init"].append(("vertices", self.get_vertices())) d["init"].append(("transform", None)) d["init"].append(("radius", self.radius)) return d
+def __getstate__(self) -> _State: """Return the state of this object.
+This method allows the usage of the :mod:`copy` and :mod:`pickle` modules with this class. """ d = super(Poly, self).__getstate__() d["init"].append(("vertices", self.get_vertices())) d["init"].append(("transform", None)) d["init"].append(("radius", self.radius)) return d